 While the idea for Jill’s House was originally planted and supported at McLean Bible Church in McLean, Va., the organization has grown into a separate, 501(c) 3, not-for-profit organization.
-Led by President and Chief Executive Officer Cameron Doolittle, Jill’s House was created and is maintained through individual donations and foundation grants and receives no direct state or federal funding.
+Led by President and Chief Executive Officer Joel Dillon, Jill’s House was created and is maintained through individual donations and foundation grants and receives no direct state or federal funding.

 HOW: Jill’s House provides overnight and day programs to children with special needs ages 6 to 17 and their siblings.

-Jill’s House prepares a customized, safe and entertaining program for each child and can accommodate up to 45 children per night with a 1:2 ratio of trained and qualified staff to children.
+Jill’s House prepares a customized, safe and entertaining program for each child and can accommodate up to 45 children per night with a ratio from 1:1 to 1:4 of trained and qualified staff to children.

 The 42,000 square-foot, 45-bed, innovative resort-style facility is designed to provide a safe, inviting environment in which children with intellectual disabilities experience activities specifically designed to keep them active, stimulated, learning and entertained.